 Toxic if swallowed.
 Causes skin irritation.

 Wear protective gloves.
-IF SWALLOWED: Specific treatment (see label).
+IF SWALLOWED: Immediately call a POISON CENTER/doctor Specific treatment (see label).
 If skin irritation occurs: Get medical advice/attention.
 Store locked up.
 Dispose of contents/container in accordance with local/regional/national/international regulations.